Hardcore punk in the United Kingdom: Straight edge

-According to NoEcho writer Ethan Stewart "the closest thing to a straight edge band for much of the [1980s] was Statement", a solo-project by the Apostles drummer Patrick "Rat" Poole.
+According to NoEcho writer Ethan Stewart "the closest thing to a straight edge band for much of the [1980s] was Statement", a solo project by the Apostles drummer Patrick "Rat" Poole.
 However, despite Poole being drug-free, vegan and having a massive influence on the development of hardline, he didn't identify with the straight edge label at the time.
 Additionally, many groups from the UK punk and hardcore scene did include straight edge members, namely Napalm Death, Blitz and Heresy.

 The first entirely straight edge band in the country was Steadfast, who formed in Durham, England, in 1988.
 Despite originally being formed as a vehicle to annoy the members of the anarcho punk scene, the band eventually grew into a serious band.
 Following this, a number of additional straight edge bands began to form including XdisciplineX, False Face, Headstong, Step One and Kickback.
 Nicolas Royles, drummer for Sore Throat, formed In Touch and Withstand around this time, which both morphed into No Way Out by 1990.
 This scene was based mostly based in North East of England and Yorkshire, and made up of musicians who became involved in the hardcore scene through skateboarding and the popularity of thrash metal.
-The bands were predominantly influenced by U.S. youth crew acts like Youth of Today and Gorilla Biscuits.
+The bands were predominantly influenced by US youth crew acts like Youth of Today and Gorilla Biscuits.
 Members of the existing punk and hardcore scenes in the country often reacted negatively to the straight edge bands, to the extent that on multiple occasions fights broke out between the musicians and fans.